xlcteam/scoreBoard/README.md

 scoreBoard is a simple tool for displaying the score of any game.

-The [original scoreBoard](https://github.com/xlcteam/scoreBoard-php) has been written in messy PHP.
+The [original scoreBoard](https://github.com/xlcteam/scoreBoard-php) wass written in messy PHP.

 ## Dependencies